Kolbermoor

 It is situated 5 km west of Rosenheim on the river Mangfall.

 In 1859 Kolbermoor railway stop was built for the new Bavarian Maximilian's Railway.
 Kolbermoor became a village in 1863 and a town in 1963.

 A museum of local history and industry is located in Kolbermoor.

 Kolbermoor is the birthplace of football players Paul Breitner and Bastian Schweinsteiger.

-On 9 February 2016 the Bad Aibling rail accident occurred between Kolbermoor and Bad Aibling-Kurpark to the west.
+On 9 February 2016, the Bad Aibling rail accident between Kolbermoor and Bad Aibling-Kurpark to the west claimed 12 lives.